Ravit-1994/Fraud-Detection/README.md

 ## How to Run
 Run the notebooks in the notebooks folder sequentially or use the scripts in the src folder for a streamlined process.

+## Workflow:
+- Use the scripts in the src/ folder for reusable logic.
+- Use the Jupyter notebooks in notebooks/ to prototype, analyze, and finalize steps.